jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/introduction.rst

 .. note::

-   The FPGA V2 has a 100Mb ethernet adapter while the FPGA V3 has a 2Gb adapter.
+   The FPGA V2 has a 100Mb ethernet adapter while the FPGA V3 has 2 1Gb adapters.
 Therefore, if you have both available, you should use the controller with an FPGA V3 as Ethernet bridge.

 Ethernet only